wp-plugins/gi-media-library/readme.txt

 == Changelog ==

+= Version 2.0.0 =
+- Major update with bug fixes and layout improvements.

 = Version 1.0.326 =
-- fixes bug in shortcode
+- Fixes bug in shortcode that completely hides the sidebar when only subgroup is displayed.
-- updated css to create standard layout of table
+- Updated CSS to create standard layout of table

 = Version 1.0.300 =
 Initial release